al6x/nim/mono/docs/how_it_works.md

 Browser listens to UI events and forwards it to server as `InEvent`.

 Server session maintains UI tree, and listens for events.
-And when get event - updates variables, executes listeners, calculates difference between new and old tree, and send set of diffs to Browser.
+And when get event - updates variables, executes listeners, calculates difference between new and old tree, and sends set of diffs to Browser.
 All happens in `session.process(events: seq[InEvent]): seq[OutEvent]`.

-Browser got set of diffs and patches existing UI to update it.
+Browser gets the set of diffs and patches existing UI to update it.

 # In details